inmanta/examples/vendors/README.md

       inmanta -vvv deploy -f main.cf
     ```

    * `inmanta` will be the name of the executable after successful installation.
    * `-vvv` determines the verbosity level.
    * `deploy` is the intended action.
 You can use `compile` to sanity check your configuration without applying any configuration on the device.
    * `-f main.cf` specifies the location of the main configuration file.

+    In case of deployment using the `export` switch, the model does not *need* to be named `main.cf`:

+    ```bash
+      inmanta -vvv export -e d3b2e897-0121-4124-863e-47b6c78ebc35 -f ip_address.cf
+    ```

+    * `export` pushes the model to the `Service Orchestrator`.
+    * `-e` provides the `environment` ID.
+This can be derived from the `Service Orchestrator` Web Console.

 When the deployment is successfully done, you can `SSH` to the device and verify its configuration.